oracle-livelabs/security/data-safe/assess-database-configurations/assess-database-configurations.md

 ### Assumptions

-- Your data values are most likely different than those shown in the screenshots.
+- Your data values might be different than those shown in the screenshots.

 ## Task 1: View the dashboard for Security Assessment